valarnet/valarnet-blog/posts/nat-virtual-Interface-and-vrfs.md

 ip route 4.4.4.4 255.255.255.255 10.14.14.4
 ip route 10.14.14.4 255.255.255.255 GigabitEthernet0/2
 ```
-Gi0/2 (VRF-Y) to Gi0/1 (Global) route lookup for 192.168.13.3 wil lrequire for there to be a route for 192.168.13.3 in VRF-Y. VRF-Y needs to reach in to the global table.
+Gi0/2 (VRF-Y) to Gi0/1 (Global) route lookup for 192.168.13.3 will require for there to be a route for 192.168.13.3 in VRF-Y. VRF-Y needs to reach in to the global table.
 10.13.13.3 is already a next hop in the global routing table.
-Therefore, no aiding route needs to be added in the recursion.
+In its global table, R1 already knows which exit interface to use to reach the 10.13.13.3 next hop.
+Therefore, no aiding route needs to be added for the recursive lookup.
 ```
 R1
 ip route vrf VRF-Y 192.168.13.3 255.255.255.255 10.13.13.3 global